bitstrings/nbm-maven/README.md

 The code base is always the codehaus nbm mojo of the same version.

+## Releases

-(Releases will be available through Maven Central)
+Will be available through Maven Central.

+NOTICE the groupId is `org.bitstrings.maven.plugins`.

 # nbm-maven-plugin